-Healthwashing is a dirty business – a close cousin of whitewashing.
-Whitewashing is loosely defined as ‘a coordinated attempt to hide unpleasant facts, especially in a political context’.
-Healthwashing is the weapon food and soft-drink companies use to hide unpleasant, soiled facts about their products.
+Healthwashing is a dirty business and the weapon that food and soft-drink companies use to hide unpleasant, soiled facts about their products.
+It is a close cousin of whitewashing that is loosely defined as ‘a coordinated attempt to hide unpleasant facts, especially in a political context’.

 In 2015, New York Times writer Anahad O’Connor showed that Coke spent billions over decades funding scientists and front organisations to shift the blame from sugar to fat for the global obesity epidemic.
-Now in the US, two pastors have filed a lawsuit against Coca-Cola and the American Beverage Association.
-They say that the company has deliberately deceived customers about health risks through its advertisements.
+In the US, two pastors have filed a lawsuit against Coca-Cola and the American Beverage Association.
 Coca-Cola vigorously disputes all claims.
 It has deep pockets to protect its profits.

-Healthwashing continues to be endemic in food and soft-drinks industries.
-Here, an Australian university professor of public health gives a guide to seven healthwashing tactics these companies use to market their products. – Marika Sboros
+Here, a professor of public health gives a guide to seven healthwashing tactics that companies use to market their products. – Marika Sboros

 The Conversation – Across Africa, there are examples of governments trying to introduce policies that improve health and protect the environment only to find their efforts undermined by unhealthy corporations and their industry associations.